zackpeterson/kata-word-search/log.md

     X   X   X   X   X

     A word of length 4 that starts from position (2, 2) and continues toward the east cannot fit in a 5-by-5 size puzzle.

+I created the *Candidates()* method to find all possible strings of a given length from a given position in every direction of a given grid.

+    A   B   C   D   E

+    F  [G]--H---I   J
+        | \
+    K   L   M   N   O
+        |     \
+    P   Q   R   S   T

+    U   V   W   X   Y

+    From position (1, 1) three 3-letter long words are possible to the east, southeast, and south: "GHI", "GMS", and "GLQ".

+    No 3-letter long words are possible in any of the other five directions.